antonengelhardt/kicktipp-bot/README.md

 docker run -it --name kicktipp-bot -e KICKTIPP_EMAIL=<YOUR_EMAIL> -e KICKTIPP_PASSWORD=<YOUR_PASSWORD> -e KICKTIPP_NAME_OF_COMPETITION=<NAME_OF_COMPETITION> antonengelhardt/kicktipp-bot
 ```

+## Zapier Integration

+If you want to receive a notification when the script tips for a match, you can use the Zapier integration.
+Please create a Zapier Account and set up the following Trigger: Custom Webhook.
+Please also make sure you set the ENV Variable `ZAPIER_URL` to the URL of your custom webhook.
+Then you can set up actions like sending an email or a push notification.

 ## Setup when running without Docker

 1. Clone the repository